MicrosoftDocs/architecture-center/docs/reference-architectures/apis/protect-apis-content.md

 1. Collect information from your API Management service:
     1. Navigate to your API Management service
     1. From the **Overview** page note the following:
-        1. Your developer portal URL - ``https://<APIM-name>.developer.azure-api.net``, henceforth *backend portal name*.
+        - Your developer portal URL - ``https://<APIM-name>.developer.azure-api.net``, henceforth *backend portal name*.
-        1. 1.
-Your API gateway URL - ``https://<APIM-name>.azure-api.net``, henceforth *backend gateway name*
+        - Your API gateway URL - ``https://<APIM-name>.azure-api.net``, henceforth *backend gateway name*
-        1. Your Virtual IP (VIP) addresses for the API Management service by navigating to, specifically the private one, henceforth *Private VIP*.
+        - Your Virtual IP (VIP) addresses for the API Management service by navigating to, specifically the private one, henceforth *Private VIP*.

 1. Make sure you have your certificates available.
 There are two certificate scenarios to consider:
-    1. *Backend certificates*, which will be configured in the Routing Rule, and used for communication between Application Gateway and the APIM endpoint.
+    - *Backend certificates*, which will be configured in the Routing Rule, and used for communication between Application Gateway and the APIM endpoint.
-        1. If you're using the default domain name of the API management service, you don't need a certificate.
+        - If you're using the default domain name of the API management service, you don't need a certificate.
 Application Gateway will be able to use the default certificate.
-        1. If you're using a custom domain that uses a well known certificate authority, such as GoDaddy, you to not need a certificate.
+        - If you're using a custom domain that uses a well known certificate authority, such as GoDaddy, you don't need a certificate.
 Application Gateway will be able to use the well known certificate authority.
-        1. If you're using a custom domain and a custom certificate authority that isn't well known, such as a Microsoft public key infrastructure implementation, then follow the instructions to [Create backend certificates](https://docs.microsoft.com/azure/application-gateway/certificates-for-backend-authentication) to prepare your certificate in advance
+        - If you're using a custom domain and a custom certificate authority that isn't well known, such as a Microsoft public key infrastructure implementation, then follow the instructions to [Create backend certificates](https://docs.microsoft.com/azure/application-gateway/certificates-for-backend-authentication) to prepare your certificate in advance
-    1. *Frontend certificates*, which will be configured in the Listener, and used for communication between the client and the Application Gateway.
+    - *Frontend certificates*, which will be configured in the Listener, and used for communication between the client and the Application Gateway.
 You have two options:
-        1. Upload a PFX certificate to the Application Gateway as part of deployment.
+        - Upload a PFX certificate to the Application Gateway as part of deployment.
-        1. Upload ta PFX certificate to a Key Vault as a Secret, accessible by a managed identity, as described in [TLS termination with Key Vault certificates](https://docs.microsoft.com/azure/application-gateway/key-vault-certs).
+        - Upload ta PFX certificate to a Key Vault as a Secret, accessible by a managed identity, as described in [TLS termination with Key Vault certificates](https://docs.microsoft.com/azure/application-gateway/key-vault-certs).

 1. Make sure you have the appropriate DNS setting enabled to direct your domain to your Application Gateway.
-    1. Your public domain should match the front end certificate you're using.
+    - Your public domain should match the front end certificate you're using.
-    1. You should have a record for both the API gateway (henceforth *frontend gateway name*) and the portal (henceforth *frontend portal name*).
+    - You should have a record for both the API gateway (henceforth *frontend gateway name*) and the portal (henceforth *frontend portal name*).
-    1. Both records should point to the **Frontend public IP address** on the **Overview** page of your Application Gateway.
+    - Both records should point to the **Frontend public IP address** on the **Overview** page of your Application Gateway.

 1. Navigate to the Application Gateway resource you wish to change.